cha0s/avocado-demos/README.md

 This will generate everything you need to host your application.
 Just open index.html with your favorite HTML5-capable browser!

+**NOTE** Some browsers will not let you run the HTML locally.
+If that's the case (you just get a black screen), then you will have to serve the directory using an HTTP server like apache.
+Sorry!

 ##### node-webkit (native)

 First, download node-webkit from